GUIDELINES FOR EVALUATING DIRECTOR CANDIDATES

-Nominees for director will be selected on the basis of their integrity, experience, achievements, judgment, intelligence, personal character, and capacity to make independent analytical inquiries, ability and willingness to devote adequate time to Board duties, and likelihood that he or she will be able to serve on the Board for a sustained period.
+Nominees for director will be selected on the basis of integrity, experience, achievements, judgment, personal character, and capacity to make independent analytical inquiries, ability and willingness to devote adequate time to Board duties, and likelihood that they will be able to serve on the Board for a sustained period.

-The Committee values the benefits that diversity brings to the Board.
-Diversity on the Board promotes the inclusion of different perspectives and ideas and ensures that the Company has the opportunity to leverage all available talent.
-The Committee believes fostering a diverse Board makes prudent business sense and makes for better corporate governance and will seek to maintain a Board comprised of talented and dedicated directors with a diverse mix of expertise, experience, skills and backgrounds that reflect the diverse nature of the business environment.
+The Committee values the benefits that diversity, equity and inclusion bring to the Board.
+Diversity promotes the inclusion of different perspectives and ideas, and the Committee is dedicated to building a Board environment that treats people fairly, provides access and opportunities regardless of differences in backgrounds and individual characteristics, and fosters a feeling of respect, welcomeness and participation.
+The Committee believes its commitment to diversity, equity and inclusion will ensure that the Company has the opportunity to leverage all available talent and makes prudent business sense.
+The Committee futher believes that succeeding in these efforts will improve corporate governance.
+Accordingly, the Committee will seek to maintain a Board comprised of talented and dedicated directors with a diverse mix of expertise, experience, skills and backgrounds that reflect the diverse nature of the business environment.
 For purposes of Board composition, diversity includes, but is not limited to, business experience, geography, age, gender identity, race and ethnicity.
 The Committee is committed to a merit based system for Board composition which solicits multiple perspectives and views.

 1. The Committee will identify and evaluate new candidates for election to the Board as needed and as appropriate, including for the purpose of filling vacancies arising by reason of the resignation, retirement, removal, death or disability of an incumbent director or a decision of the directors to expand the size of the Board.